Point interactions and singular solutions to semilinear elliptic equations: Main results

 As already observed in the introduction, the above result appears to be new.
-We mention that nodal solutions to the Schr\"odinger equation with point interaction \eqref{eq:point_elliptic1} are constructed in the recent preprint \cite{DPR-nodal} via a Lyapunov--Schmidt reduction, but only for a significantly restricted range of the parameters $p$ and $\lambda$ than that considered here.
+We mention that nodal solutions to the Schr\"odinger equation with point interaction \eqref{eq:point_elliptic1} are constructed in the recent preprint \cite{DPR-nodal} via a Lyapunov--Schmidt reduction, but only for a significantly more restricted range of the parameters $p$ and $\lambda$ than the one considered here.

 The proof of Theorem \ref{th:nodal} relies on two key ingredients: the existence of infinitely many singular critical points of the action functional $S_{\lambda,\alpha}$, and the uniqueness of positive solutions to \eqref{eq:point_elliptic1}.
 In the regular setting (standard Laplacian and no point interaction), besides the above strategy based on multiplicity--uniqueness results, various alternative approaches have been developed in the literature, which also often provide refined structural information on the nodal sets.
 Extending these approaches to the singular case is an interesting direction for future research.